On behalf of the Association, I would like to welcome you all to the 1992-93 Annual General Meeting.

 Debbie Ho and Tara Moorhouse have returned from their year in Susono and Daisuke Aoshima and Yoko Hara have returned home to Susono.
-Our current students, Natalie and Skye, are dong well as is Kumi and Miki from Susono.
-Interviews have been concluded for the 1993 94 students and an announcement will be made shortly.
+Our current students, Natalie and Skye, are dong well as are Kumi and Miki from Susono.
+Interviews have been concluded for the 1993-94 students and an announcement will be made shortly.
 Miss Marianne Inchley resigned her position, teaching English, in Susono.
 Whilst the Association has been making endeavours to replace Miss Inchley with a suitable candidate, this has not yet been achieved for a number of reasons.

 Progress has commenced once more on this project.
 The brickwork is nearing completion and it is anticipated that there will be several combined working bees between the